Baobab Community is now closed

 Mission & Vision Statements

-Baobab Community provides a collaborative and inclusive environment in which people of all ages learn and perform West African singing, drumming and dance.
+Baobab Community provided a collaborative and inclusive environment in which people of all ages learned and performed West African singing, drumming and dance.

-We envision a future in which people are actively engaged and enriched through world music, dance and culture, thus enabling them to become creative and confident global citizens.
+We value a future in which people are actively engaged and enriched through world music, dance and culture, thus enabling them to become creative and confident global citizens.